yaredwb/PINN-Poroelasticity-Paper/docs/index.md

 \end{align}
 $$

-The total \emph{constraint loss} is then obtained from
+The total *constraint loss* is then obtained from

 $$
 \begin{equation}